kgoba/ft8_lib/README.md

 # References and credits

+Thanks goes out to:
+* my contributors who have provided me with various improvements which have often been beyond my skill set.
-Thanks to Robert Morris, AB1HL, whose Python code (https://github.com/rtmrtmrtmrtm/weakmon) inspired this and helped to test various parts of the code.
+* Robert Morris, AB1HL, whose Python code (https://github.com/rtmrtmrtmrtm/weakmon) inspired this and helped to test various parts of the code.
+* Mark Borgerding for his FFT implementation (https://github.com/mborgerding/kissfft).
+I have included a portion of his code.
+* WSJT-X authors, who developed a very interesting and novel communications protocol

-The defails of FT4 and FT8 procotols and decoding/encoding are described here: https://physics.princeton.edu/pulsar/k1jt/FT4_FT8_QEX.pdf
+The details of FT4 and FT8 procotols and decoding/encoding are described here: https://physics.princeton.edu/pulsar/k1jt/FT4_FT8_QEX.pdf

 The public part of FT4/FT8 implementation is included in this repository under ft4_ft8_public.

 Of course in moments of frustration I have looked up the original WSJT-X code, which is mostly written in Fortran (http://physics.princeton.edu/pulsar/K1JT/wsjtx.html).
 However, this library contains my own original DSP routines and a different implementation of the decoder which is suitable for resource-constrained embedded environments.

-Thanks to Mark Borgerding for his FFT implementation (https://github.com/mborgerding/kissfft).
-I have included a portion of his code.

 Karlis Goba,
 YL3JG